 - Select the correct screen: Confirm you have selected the right screen to connect to (it should match the name that appears on the screen)

-Additional help with AirTame can be found on the entry Library Wireless Presentation devices in the Technology Support Portal on the Library website.
+Additional help with AirTame can be found by searching Library Wireless Presentation devices in the Technology Support Portal on the Library website.